veekaybee/strata_schedule/README.md

 The only tricky part here is the time.
 If you just do `component.get('dtstart')`, you get back a special object that looks something like this: `<icalendar.prop.vDDDTypes object at 0x1035d5090>`.
 That's because dates are special objects in ical and need to be [converted to datetimes](http://stackoverflow.com/questions/20937754/parsing-ical-feed-with-python-using-icalendar) with the .dt function.

-So here are the results for that earlier entry that I get:
+So here are the results for that earlier entry:

-Here are the results for that earlier entry:

 ```
 Summary:Why should I trust you?
 Explaining the predictions of machine-learning models